-503.5.4 WARRANTS FOR CONTROLLED SUBSTANCES OR INCAPACITATION

-A blood or urine test may be required pursuant to a warrant if the officer has probable cause to believe that (Minn.
+503.5.4 WARRANTS FOR CONTROLLED SUBSTANCES OR INCAPACITATION A blood or urine test may be required pursuant to a warrant if the officer has probable cause to believe that (Minn.
 Stat. § 169A.51, Subd.
 4):

-- (a) The person's impairment is due to a controlled substance or an intoxicating substance that is not subject to testing by a breath test. - (b) A controlled substance listed in Schedule I or II or its metabolite (other than marijuana or tetrahydrocannabinols), is present in the person's body. - (c) The person is unconscious or incapacitated to the point that the officer providing the breath test advisory, administering the breath test, or serving the search warrant has a good faith belief that the person is mentally or physically unable to comprehend the advisory or otherwise voluntarily submit to the chemical tests.
+- (a) The person's impairment is due to a controlled substance, an intoxicating substance, or cannabis or hemp-related product that is not subject to testing by a breath test. - (b) A controlled substance listed in Schedule I or II or its metabolite (other than a cannabis or hemp-related product or tetrahydrocannabinols), is present in the person's body. - (c) The person is unconscious or incapacitated to the point that the officer providing the breath test advisory, administering the breath test, or serving the search warrant has a good faith belief that the person is mentally or physically unable to comprehend the advisory or otherwise voluntarily submit to the chemical tests.